codinglabsong/img-edit-agent/README.md

 5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom Non-Commercial MIT-Style License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments